ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 #### Conclusion

-By this stage you should have three Pi 4 B's running with Ubuntu 22.04.4 LTS and MicroK8s.
-Stay tuned for part 3 where we will dive into optimising USB flash sticks for the best performance and stability and the installation of MicroK8s.
+By this stage you should have three Pi's each running with NFS and MicroK8s installed.
+Stay tuned for part 3 where we will install the `csi-driver-nfs` for Kubernetes

 #### Disclaimer: Any brands I mention in this blog post series are not monetised.
 This is my home setup!